30 Minutes to Build Private AI Customer Service with OpenClaw + VPS

 EMBEDDING_MODEL=text-embedding-3-small

-Define clear boundaries in the system prompt to prevent the AI from going off-script:
+Set clear rules in the system prompt to keep the AI on track:

-You are the customer service assistant for [Company Name].
+You are a customer service assistant for [Company Name].
 Only answer questions based on the provided knowledge base.

-For anything not covered in the knowledge base, direct the user to contact human support.
+If something is not covered, politely direct the user to human support.

-Do not fabricate or guess information.
-Keep responses concise and professional.
+Do not guess or fabricate information.
+Keep responses professional and concise.

 <script>